Skip to Content Top

 |

-The 12 Most Common Types of Roof Damage
+The 13 Most Common Types of Roof Damage

 Table of Contents

-1. Hail Damage
+#1.
+Hail Damage

-A professional residential roofer should always inspect your roof for damage after a hailstorm.
 Hail damage can manifest as small dark spots on asphalt shingles or larger cracks on cedar shake roofs, and may prove harder to identify on some metal or synthetic roofs.

 Thicker asphalt shingles with extra tabs or layers and synthetic roofing engineered for impact resistance are two of the best options, especially in areas prone to severe storm damage.

-2. Wind Damage
+#2.
+Wind Damage

-Tornadoes blow through the Midwest and in other parts of The United States every year, and strong gusts can cause roof damage even on your average windy day.
-Wind damage shows up as tears, cracks, curled corners, or missing shingles, making the roof more vulnerable in inclement weather.
+Tornadoes blow through the Midwest and other parts of the United States yearly.
+Furthermore, strong wind gusts can cause roof damage even on your average windy day.

 Installing a roofing material with a high wind rating will minimize roof damage.
 However, preventing wind damage proves impossible.
-Even the best roof materials can fail due to poor installation, the leading cause of wind damage.
+Even the best roof materials can fail due to poor installation, which is the leading cause of wind damage.

-3. Moss Damage
+#3.
+Moss Damage

 Moss may cause roof damage as it grows on the shingles.
 It appears as clumps of green all over the entire roof or in a few sections.
 If the moss established itself long ago, homeowners should get the affected shingles replaced by skilled roofers.

-Moisture problems may develop if the roof sits in a shady area or if residents neglect proper gutter cleaning.
+Moisture problems may develop if the roof sits in a shady area or if you neglect proper gutter cleaning.
 Lack of proper maintenance and poor drainage will lead to moss and lichen growth on an older roof.
 Sometimes, the growth remains only on the surface.
 But it can also grow underneath the shingles and damage the plywood decking.

 This type of damage weakens the roof and makes it more vulnerable to water and heat damage.
-Roofing experts may trim tree limbs that create excessive shade to prevent moss roof damage.
+Roofing experts may trim trees that create excessive shade to prevent moss roof damage.
 Besides tree trimming, keeping the gutters free from debris like sticks, leaves, and loose granules will ensure proper water drainage.

 Do you have moss on your roof?
 Learn how to safely and effectively remove moss from your roof in our blog.
 For general roof cleaning tips, check out our guide on how to clean roof shingles.

-4. UV and Heat Damage
+#4.
+UV and Heat Damage

 A close inspection may reveal heat blisters—bubbles or holes on the shingle’s surface—due to constant sun exposure, making the roof more susceptible to UV damage.
 Roofs damaged by heat or UV rays may exhibit warped, buckling shingles.

 A roofing company may replace shingles that lack granules, as granules act as a protective layer to prevent UV damage.
 Areas with missing granules from recent impacts prove especially vulnerable to heat damage, causing asphalt warping, potential leaks, and high energy bills.
-Visual inspection from the ground using binoculars can identify issues like curling edges, cracks, or gaps.
-But, hiring an expert for a closer examination is highly recommended.

 Improper roof ventilation may lead to heat damage.
 Signs of UV damage include warped shingles and excessive heat near the building’s top level.
 Improving ventilation with better roof vents or an attic fan will enhance airflow.
-If extreme temperatures have already damaged the roof, a thorough roofing inspection will determine if a full replacement is necessary.

-5. Water Damage
+#5.
+Water Damage

-Wood and water do not mix well.
-The longer a leak goes unresolved, the more it deteriorates the roof condition, eventually affecting other parts of the house.
 Sometimes, it is challenging to spot water damage without a thorough inspection.
-And, water can damage more than just the roof.
+Furthermore, water can damage more than just the roof.
 If a hole is left alone, water may seep into the walls, leading to mold and moisture problems.

 Some of the most noticeable roof leak indicators include: